 Search by subject to find works about an author or criticisms of a specific dystopian/utopian novel.

 See, for example, the works assigned to:

 Look especially for "criticism and interpretation," a common sub-division assigned to criticisms published in books:

 Another useful technique would be to execute the searches below, adding (on the second line of Advanced Search) a term from the title of the author's work (e.g., Oryx) if you wish to reduce your results set.

 Note: Search WorldCat to find even more criticism.
 Request found chapters via our interlibrary loan (ILL) service.

-Note: In both the New Library Search and the A&I databases, the Boolean operator "AND" links main concepts.
-This reduces your result set.
-Connect synonyms with the "OR" operator in a parenthetical expression (e.g., <Oryx OR Testaments>).
+Note: In both Library Search and in the A&I databases, the Boolean operator "AND" links main concepts, which reduces your result set.
+Connect synonyms with the "OR" operator in a parenthetical expression (e.g., <Oryx OR Testaments>) to increase results.
 The truncation symbol (*) expands word stems.